shinezyy/my_vim_conf/README.md

 ## Thanks for
-pathogen, my vim configuration can be synchronized between multiple devices.
+vundle, my vim configuration can be synchronized between multiple devices.

-Because of my laziness, pathogen, vim-latex, and vim-verilog is not organized with git submodules.
+This repository is migrated from pathogen to vundle, which is able to install plugins automatically. **NOTE: Now vundle must be initiated first.**

 ## This REPO is for